Thinkers Newspaper

-History

-Thinkers Newspaper is a daily online-based newspaper based in Abuja, Nigeria.
-Thinkers Newspaper is published by Thinkers Communications Limited, established in 2008 in Abuja, Nigeria.

-Thinkers Newspaper a sister publication of the monthly Thinkers Magazine.
+Thinkers Newspaper is a sister publication of the monthly Thinkers Magazine.

 Content

 The newspaper has an online edition and its content are republished.
 It has an Annual Lecture and Awards ceremony instituted to recognise individuals and institutions in the public and private sector that have made outstanding contributions in their various fields of endeavour.

 Personnel

 The founder is Abdullahi G. Mohammed, a media entrepreneur, politician farmer.
 The Chairman/CEO is Malam Abubakar Ibrahim, the Dallatun Lafia, the capital of Nasarawa state, North-Central, Nigeria.